 It’s hard to empathize with narcissists, but they didn’t choose to be that way.
 Their natural development was arrested due to faulty, early parenting, usually by a mother who didn’t provide sufficient nurturing and opportunity for idealization.
 Some believe the cause lies in extreme closeness with an indulgent mother, while others attribute it to parental harshness or criticalness.
 This latter position stems from Otto Kernberg’s emphasis on parental anger, envy, hate, or indifference that expresses veiled aggression.
 (Ellis, 2009; Russell, 1985)

 The two views converge on the underlying psychodynamics.
 An idealizing, indulgent mother may be unable to experience her child as a separate individual and provide sufficient empathy, mirroring, or opportunity for idealization.
 Although leniency can result in healthy narcissism, when psychological control is added, like guilt induction and withdrawal of love, a solid self doesn’t develop, because the child’s focus is to gain external approval.
-Rather than receiving support for an emerging autonomous self, the child learns that love and involvement is conditioned on conforming to parental needs and expectations.
+Rather than receiving support for an emerging autonomous self, the child learns that love and involvement are conditioned on conforming to parental needs and expectations.
 (Horton, Bleau, & Drwecki, 2006)

 Heinz Kohut observed this in his narcissistic clients who suffered from profound alienation, emptiness, powerlessness, and lack of meaning.
 Beneath a narcissistic façade, they lacked sufficient internal structures to maintain cohesiveness, stability, and a positive self-image to provide a stable identity.
 (Russell, 1985) He believed the cause lay in the empathic failure between the caregiver and child.